show menu

 Post emergency phase

-In fluid or transitional situations, keep under review the transition to either prima facie recognition or individual procedures for determining refugee status or other, complementary, forms of international protection, as appropriate.
+• After the emergency phase, the transition to either prima facie or group-based recognition or individual procedures for determining refugee status or other, complementary, forms of international protection must be considered and kept under review, as appropriate.

 In this section: